Are you looking for a new job? You may have to take care of your online presence first.

 Update all your schools on any name changes and confirm they have the correct information for you.
 Give the employer current contact information for all of your listed schools.

-If you are untruthful about salary, job title, dates, or omitted jobs, a potential employer might find out.
+If you are not very careful about your job title, dates, salary, or have omitted jobs, a potential employer might find out.

-An employer may choose not to hire you based on bad credit.
+An employer may choose not to hire you based on questionable credit.

 If an employer does not hire you because of credit, they must tell you orally or in writing who supplied the credit report and notify you of your right to dispute the information’s accuracy.
 If any information is wrong, be sure to dispute it.
 You can proactively check each of your credit reports once a year to be sure they are right.